-All students will live at Scott Hall and receive a full meal plan for the duration of the program.
-Move out will be Aug.
-13. If you are signed up to live at Scott Village or Scott Court for the academic year, you may move in on Sunday, Aug.
-13.
+All students will live in assigned Scott Housing (TBD) and receive a full meal plan for the duration of the program.
+Move-out will be in the morning on Aug.
+18.

-If you are living at Scott Hall, Maverick Village, University Village or JPII Newman Center during the academic year, you should contact the following, before July 21, if you wish to move in earlier than your scheduled move-in date (an additional fee per night may apply):
+Students living at Scott Hall, Scott Court-Academic Lease, Scott Crossing-Academic Lease , Maverick Village, University Village or JPII Newman Center should contact the following before July 26 if wishing to move in earlier than their scheduled move-in date (an additional fee per night may apply):

 - Maverick Village or University Village: firstname.lastname@example.org / (402) 554-6605

-Those accepted to the Academy will be reaquired to pay the following fee:
+Those accepted to the Academy will be required to pay the following program fee:

-The Academy fee must be received no later than July 14 (no refunds after this date).
-If you are interested in attending the Academy, but may need financial support, contact Alma Ramirez-Rodgers (limited scholarships available).
+The deadline for receipt of the Academy fee and paperwork is July 19 (no refunds after this date).
+If you are interested in attending the Academy, but may need financial support, contact Alma Ramirez-Rodgers via email or call her at 402-554-3618 (limited scholarships available).